2012-2013 Children First/CIS Annual Report

 Please enjoy our 2011-2012 Annual Report to read stories of the families we’ve served and other outcomes from this past year.
-Click Here to View Our 2011-2012 Annual Report
+2012-2013 Children First/CIS Annual Report

 Children First’s mission is to empower children and their families to reach their full potential through advocacy, education and services.
 The mission of Communities In Schools is to surround students with a community of support, empowering them to stay in school and achieve in life.

 “Children First/CIS direct services and advocacy work go hand-in-hand.
 The programs provide important immediate help, but without a systemic change through advocacy there is no real transformation for the children and families in our community.”
 Allison Jordan, Executive Director

 A community where children and youth are highly valued and are provided the maximum opportunity to reach their full potential.

 - Respect for the innate worth of all individuals